milanlx/milanlx.github.io/_pages/blog.md

 A place for me to post thoughts on a broad spectrum of topics.

-On Investment and Machine Learning
+On Investment and AI
 ---------------
-* ML overview
+* AI / ML
+  - LLM + Infra: from zero to one
   - 2024 final: [A Minimal Introduction to Reinforcement Learning](https://milanlx.github.io/files/blogs/rl_intro_2024.pdf)
   - 2024 midterm: [Ocean Deep - A Glimpse of Intelligence](https://milanlx.github.io/files/blogs/ML_thoughts_2024.pdf)
   - 2022 final: [ML Trends and Projections](https://milanlx.github.io/files/blogs/ML_thoughts_2022.pdf)